CV examples

 How to write work experience on a school leaver CV

-To write an impressive CV without substantial work experience may feel like hard work, but it's possible to impress recruiters without it.
-Prioritise listing your skills over your work experience section if you have never been employed.
-Consider creating a skills-based CV to leverage your application and show hiring managers how you can offer value to their company.
+Writing a CV without work experience may feel like hard work, but it's possible to impress potential employers without it.
+If you do not have any previous work experience, list your transferable skills first.
+Consider creating a skills-based CV to show hiring managers how you can offer value to their company.
 If you have any relevant work experience, even for a short period, this can significantly enhance your CV.

-• Avoid including outdated or short-term experience; use this in an additional experience section and remove dates.
+• Avoid including outdated experience; use this in an additional experience section and remove dates.

-• Include keywords relevant to your job target that apply to your entire CV.
+• Include keywords relevant to the job application.

-• Provide measurable outcomes or key academic achievements from school, work placement, volunteering or internships.
+• Provide measurable outcomes or key academic achievements from school, work placement, volunteering or internships in a bullet point format.

 • Emphasise transferable skills from relevant studies or other activities such as volunteering or hobbies.
 Keep this section short, clear and brief, focusing on the job you are targeting.